The LPO was founded in 1932, and has since enjoyed a key position in the UK's cultural landscape.

 21 March 1998

-The Orchestra inaugurates its Roots Classical Fusions concerts, combining musical traditions from across the globe and inspiring the Orchestra's ongoing education and community programme.
+The Orchestra inaugurates its Roots Classical Fusions concerts, combining musical traditions from across the globe and inspiring the Orchestra's ongoing Education & Community programme.

 21 April 2005